erichuang2015/directorist/readme.txt

 12. Plugin default setting page

 == Changelog ==

+= 3.2.5 =
+* Made it compatible with the Directorist Google Recaptcha Extension

 = 3.1.5 =
 * Fixed: Editor could not manage listing from the back end